 - 15.1 Approved vendor laboratories must provide documentation of accreditation and compliance with the Quality Assurance Standards for Forensic DNA and/or Database Testing Laboratories prior to contract award and for the duration of the contract. - 15.2 Technical specifications will be outlined in the outsourcing agreement/contract and approved (approval will be documented) by the Biology/DNA Technical Manager prior to award. - 15.3 An on-site visit of the vendor laboratory will be performed, by the technical leader or a qualified DNA analyst, and documented prior to the submission of any samples to that laboratory.
-Alternatively, the technical leader may review and accept (the review and acceptance will be documented) an on-site visit conducted by designated FBI personnel. - 15.4 An annual on-site visit will be performed and documented for any contract extending beyond one year. - 15.5 When outsourcing convicted offender samples, at least one quality control sample shall be included with each batch.
-Additionally, at least 5% of the total outsourced samples shall be re-tested and compared for consistency and data integrity.
+Alternatively, the technical leader may review and accept (the review and acceptance will be documented) an on-site visit conducted by designated FBI personnel or another NDIS laboratory using the same testing platform. - 15.4 An annual on-site visit will be performed and documented for any contract extending beyond one year. - 15.5 When outsourcing convicted offender samples, at least one quality control sample shall be included with each batch.

+Additionally at least 5% of the total outsourced samples shall be re-tested and compared for consistency and data integrity.

-BI-QA Revision 14 7/3/12 Issuing Authority: Quality Manager
+Revision 15 10/15/13 Issuing Authority: Quality Manager